Help your community reduce flood risks, be better prepared for flooding and recover quickly after flood emergencies.

 Get to know your neighborhood and the support networks within it.
-This can mean getting to know your neighbors, identifying vulnerable members of the community such as those with disabilities, children, the elderly and those with fewer resources.
+This can mean getting to know your neighbors and identifying vulnerable members of the community such as those with disabilities, children, the elderly, and those with fewer resources.
 This can also mean connecting with local organizations, finding spaces where the community convenes to discuss local needs and concerns, or hosting your own meetings.
 By building ties before an emergency, you and your community can recover better after by relying on one another.

 Know your community response plan

 In an emergency, it is important to have a plan for how to help each other.
-By identifying a low-risk area to meet and preparing community assets and resources like radios, phones, energy source, and rehearsing these plans, communities will be more successful in sharing information, coordinating action and communicating with one another and other organizations during an emergency.
+By identifying a low-risk area to meet and preparing community assets and resources like radios, phones, and energy sources, and rehearsing these plans, communities will be more successful in sharing information, coordinating action, and communicating with one another and other organizations during an emergency.

 Encourage local government

-Local governments can help reduce a community’s risk to flooding by investing in adaptation strategies.
-These can be physical barriers such as levees or seawalls, natural barriers such as wetlands or open spaces, or non-structural policy measures such as reducing development in flood prone areas.
+Local governments can help reduce a community’s risk of flooding by investing in adaptation strategies.
+These can be physical barriers such as levees or seawalls, natural barriers such as wetlands or open spaces, or non-structural policy measures such as reducing development in flood-prone areas.
 To learn more, visit our adaptation types article.